Femoral hernia: Surgery

 The infra-inguinal approach is the preferred method for elective repair.
 The trans-inguinal approach involves dissecting through the inguinal canal and carries the risk of weakening the inguinal canal.
-McEvedy’s approach is preferred in the emergency setting when strangulation is suspected.
+McEvedy's approach is preferred in the emergency setting when strangulation is suspected.
 This allows better access to and visualization of the bowel for possible resection.
-In any approach, care should be taken to avoid injury to the urinary bladder which is often a part of the medial part of the hernial sac.
+In any approach, care should be taken to avoid injury to the urinary bladder, which is often a part of the medial part of the hernial sac.

 Repair is either performed by suturing the inguinal ligament to the pectineal ligament using strong non-absorbable sutures or by placing a mesh plug in the femoral ring.
-With either technique care should be taken to avoid any pressure on the femoral vein.
+With either technique, care should be taken to avoid any pressure on the femoral vein.

 Postoperative outcome

 Patients undergoing elective surgical repair do very well and may be able to go home the same day.
-However, emergency repair carries a greater morbidity and mortality rate and this is directly proportional to the degree of bowel compromise.
+However, emergency repair carries a greater morbidity and mortality rate, and this is directly proportional to the degree of bowel compromise.

 Epidemiology

-Femoral hernias are more common in multiparous females, which results from elevated intra-abdominal pressure that dilates the femoral vein and in turn stretches femoral ring.
+Femoral hernias are more common in multiparous females, which results from elevated intra-abdominal pressure that dilates the femoral vein and, in turn, stretches the femoral ring.
 Such constant pressure causes preperitoneal fat to insinuate in the femoral ring, a consequence of which is development of a femoral peritoneal sac.